-This University Diploma in Personal and Social Education (PSE) is designed with practitioners such as nurture group leaders, teachers, SENCos, teaching assistants, nursery practitioners (and similar roles), in mind.
+This diploma is designed with practitioners such as nurture group leaders, teachers, SENCos, teaching assistants, nursery practitioners (and similar roles), in mind.
 It may also be beneficial for those practitioners supporting pupils with emotional, social and behavioural challenges.

-The Diploma is designed to develop competencies in teaching PSE skills exploring a range of pedagogies and understanding of current issues children face living in the 21st century.
-Issues surrounding mental health, resilience, digital criticality and relationship education have been at the forefront of a number of global, national and local agendas such as Sustainable Development Goals (SDG), Statutory UK Relationships Education and EU Kids Online initiatives.
+The University Diploma in Personal Social and Health Education (PSHE) is designed to develop competencies in teaching PSHE skills exploring a range of pedagogies and understanding of current issues children face living in the 21st century.
+Issues surrounding mental health, resilience, digital criticality and relationship education have been at the forefront of a number of global, national and local agendas such as Global Sustainable Development Goals (SDG), Statutory UK Relationships Education and EU Kids online initiatives.
 These topics continue to cause concern within schools and educational settings.
-Research into resilience, online friendships and wellbeing will be at the heart of the Diploma ensuring that teaching of sensitive issues is tackled in a sensitive and age-appropriate manner.
-This Diploma will allow for exploration of these issues and develop an understanding of ways to support the teaching of quality PSE through practical strategies and research-informed practice for teaching.
+Research into resilience, online friendships and wellbeing will be at the heart of the Diploma ensuring that teaching of sensitive issues is tackled in a sensitive and age appropriate manner.

+This Diploma will allow for exploration of these issues and develop an understanding of ways to support the teaching of quality PSHE through practical strategies and research-informed practice for teaching.
 There will also be exploration of a range of ways that teaching can be inclusive to meet all needs including emotional, social and behavioural.

-In particular, the purpose of the programme is to provide students with skills through exploration of a range of PSE pedagogies and current issues for children and young people:
+In particular, the purpose of the programme is to provide students with skills through exploration of a range of PSHE pedagogies and current issues for children and young people:

-- the confidence, knowledge, understanding and skills associated with pedagogical approaches to teaching PSE and life skills; - the opportunity to teach and review the development and management of strategies for teaching PSE; - the skills to foster positive relationships with children and young people; - the opportunity to gain a highly credible academic qualification; - the opportunity to engage with current research, resources and reflect upon own practice.
+the confidence, knowledge, understanding and skills associated with pedagogical approaches to teaching PSHE and life skills.

+- have an opportunity to teach and review the development and management of strategies for the teaching PSHE. - the skills to foster positive relationships with children and young people. - gain a highly credible academic qualification. - an opportunity to engage with current research, resources and reflect upon own practice.

-13. Intended learning outcomes and learning, teaching and assessment methods
+13. Intended learning outcomes and learning, teaching and assessment methods.